ATD Pilot Projects

 No Detention Necessary – pilot project on Alternatives to Detention of migrants in return procedures

-The project aims to promote and expand the use of alternatives to detention in Poland by introducing an engagement-based case management model based on the Revised Community Assessment and Placement (CAP) model, developed by the International Detention Coalition (IDC).
-The project team will engage a minimum of 25 migrants in return procedures who were released from detention or were imposed ATDs, supporting them through holistic case management, legal aid and psychological care.
+The project aims to promote and expand the use of alternatives to detention by implementing an engagement-based case management model based on the Revised Community Assessment and Placement (CAP) model, developed by the International Detention Coalition (IDC).
+Building on the experiences and lessons from the first phase of the project (2017-2019), the pilot takes the implementation further and engages authorities in the current phase.
+The project team will support 50 clients released from detention, referred to SIP by the authorities, with holistic case management, legal aid and psychological care.
+We hope that the fruitful cooperation between SIP and the authorities will be a first step towards convincing the lawmakers to include case management based ATDs in the national migration policies.

 Community Support Project